Members

 Michael Munger

 Dr. Michael Munger (*1958) is a professor of political science and economics at Duke University in Durham, North Carolina (USA).
 He directs the interdisciplinary Duke PPE program.
 His research interests focus on the problem of “euvoluntary” exchange, and on the implications of the new “sharing economy”.
-Since 2011 he has been a co-editor of the “Independent Review“, and is a research fellow of the Independent Institute in Oakland, California.
+Since 2011 he has been a co-editor of the “Independent Review“, and is a research fellow of the Independent Institute in Oakland, California (USA).

 N